 Tableau is an anti-computer experience.
 A softly glowing knob that almost imperceptibly shifts color invites interaction without demanding it.
 The trappings of electronics are removed except for a vestigial cable knob for the paper tray.
 The nightstand drawer becomes a natural interface to a complex computing task, which now fits into the flow of life.

 The table's physical and electronic components are already on their second lives.
-Made in the United States, the table is constructed from reclaimed materials and "obsolete" electronics saved from the landfill.
+The table is constructed from reclaimed materials and "obsolete" electronics saved from the landfill.
 And to make its current life longer, a basic interface is accessible and extensible through Twitter so that it may be reprogrammed and repurposed, unlike typical consumer electronics.
 Tableau’s construction and software make it functional for a long time.